top of page

 After years of research, study, and exploration, our founder launched Mid-Century Gems, a platform dedicated to celebrating, documenting, and preserving mid-century modern architecture and design.
 What began as an academic interest quickly became a full-fledged mission to educate, inspire, and advocate for mid-century preservation.

-Through photography, historical research, and storytelling, Mid-Century Gems brings forgotten architectural treasures into the spotlight, ensuring that these structures remain appreciated and protected for generations to come.
+Through photography, historical research, and storytelling, Mid-Century Gems shines a spotlight on forgotten architectural treasures, ensuring that these structures remain appreciated and protected for generations to come.
 Our founder’s background in art and architecture, combined with an insatiable curiosity for design history, fuels the platform’s commitment to authenticity and excellence.

 Whether uncovering mid-century gems in Phoenix, Spokane, and Palm Springs or celebrating architectural icons right at home in Boise, Idaho, Mid-Century Gems goes beyond being just a resource—it’s a tribute to the movement that redefined modern living, honoring visionaries like Richard Neutra and Bruce Walker along the way.